Puck You

 (Software Programmer)

 Game elements consist of both virtual and physical components.
 The overall board of the game is projected virtually onto the table.
 The flippers and two obstacles are physical objects to enhance the enjoyment and immersion of the game.
+Each player is given a game controller equipped with a microphone in the center for voice input and two pushbuttons are positioned on both sides of the controller: one used for attack and the other for defense.

 Two players stand at two sides of a table, facing each other.
 Players shout out offensive words to generate virtual puck.
 The puck, the result of the transformation of spoken swear words, bounces off the borders and obstacles in the game.
 Players attack or defense, by pushing buttons on the joystick.